thisisdhaas/sampleclean/amt_server/README.md

 * Send the results to the callback URL(**POST** method):

-  When a HIT gets enough votes from the crowd, the EM/MV answer will be sent back to the call back url.
+  When a point gets enough votes from the crowd, the EM/MV answer will be sent back to the call back url.

   - The results that are sent back consist of a single field, 'data', which maps to a json dictionary :
-    - **group_id** : a string specify the group that this HIT belongs to
+    - **group_id** : a string specifying the group that this point belongs to
+    - **answers**: a list of 1 or more responses for points in the group, each of which contains:

-	- **identifier** : the identifier of the HIT
+      - **identifier** : the identifier of the point given when the group was created.

-    - **answer** : a JSON array which contains the answer for this HIT
+      - **value** : the answer value.
+Values should depend on the type of the crowd task.
+Available types are:
+        - 'sa': Value should be an integer in [1,5] corresponding to:
+          - **1**: Tweet is very negative
+          - **2**: Tweet is somewhat negative
+          - **3**: Tweet is neutral
+          - **4**: Tweet is somewhat positive
+          - **5**: Tweet is very positive
+  	- 'er': Value should be either 0.0 or 1.0, indicating 'records do not match' or 'records match', respectively.

+  - Examples:
+    > data={"group_id":"Dan1", "answers":[{"identifier":"tweet1","value":1}, {"identifier":"tweet2","value":3}]}

+    > data={"group_id":"haha","answers":[{"identifier":"pair1","value":0.0}]}